VivekKumarSinghSB/MultiTenant_MultiModule_MicroService/README.md

 # MultiTenant_MultiModule_MicroService
-Create a microservices which should have more than one modules which will can be used by multiple tennants(creating a SAAS miroservice using mongoDB)
+Create a microservices which should have more than one modules clubbed together which can be used by multiple tennants(creating a SAAS miroservice using mongoDB)